JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 Short-lived refreshable tokens provide more security compared to passwords or personal access tokens since the TeamCity server refreshes them automatically without sharing any related data with agents.

+> Strating with the 2023.05.1 bugfix update, the **Acquire new** button is also available for VCS roots configured using an [Azure DevOps OAuth 2.0 connection](configuring-connections.md#Azure+DevOps).

 Learn more: [Refreshable tokens](git.md#refresh-token).

 ### Integration with Bitbucket Server and Data Center